Every few weeks, someone emails me asking for the best short-term investment.

 Brokered CDs can also come in two varieties – callable and non-callable.
 Callable means the bank can “call” the CD and buy it back.
 Regular CDs can also be callable and non-callable, though most are non-callable.
 Callable CDs typically have higher interest rates because you take on more risk – the bank can simply call the CD if they can get rates lower.

 Lastly, the minimum deposit amount for most brokered CDs will be much higher.

-Among other simpler requirements, like electronic statements, the most important requirement was using their debit card at least ten to fifteen times each statement period.
-Banks were able to give you 10% APY on your savings because they were passing on some of the transaction fees from the debit card.
+Among other simpler requirements, like electronic statements, the most important requirement was using their debit card at least 10-15 times each period.
+Banks were able to give you 10% APY because they were passing on some of the transaction fees from the debit card.

-Nowadays, rewards checking accounts are harder to come but still available.
+Today, rewards checking accounts are rarer but still available.
 There is a hidden cost.
-If you use your debit card 10-15 times a month, that's potential cashback you're surrendering by not using a cashback credit card.
+If you use your debit card 10-15 times a month, that’s potential cashback you’re surrendering by not using a cashback credit card.

-Treasury securities are bonds sold by the United States Treasury, backed by the full faith and credit of the United States Government.
+Treasury securities are bonds sold by the United States Treasury.
+They are backed by the full faith and credit of the United States Government.

 - Treasury Bills: T-bills are bonds you buy at a discount to its face value (par value).
 When the bond matures, you’re paid the par value.